MichaelABryant/accident-severity/README.md

 * Imputed missing `Weather_Timestamp` data with `End_Time` data
 * Imputed missing `Humidity(%)`, `Pressure(in)`, `Visibility(mi)`, `Wind_Speed(mph)`, and `Precipitation(in)` data with median
 * Imputed missing `Wind_Direction`, `Weather_Condition`, `Sunrise_Sunset`, `Civil_Twilight`, `Nautical_Twilight`, and `Astronomical_Twilight` data with mode

+### Featured Engineering

+I feature engineered using the dataset for future modeling.
+I made the following changes:
+* Seperated datetime data into seperate columns for day, month, year, hour, minute, and second for `Start_Time`, `End_Time`, and `Weather_Timestamp`
+* Used OneHotEncoder for categorical variables
+* Used CountVectorizer for string data in `Description`
+* Seperated dataframe into features (X) and target (i.e., `Severity`) (y)

 ## Applications